wbcomdesigns/buddypress-activity-filter/readme.txt

 Donate link: https://wbcomdesigns.com/donate/
 Requires at least: 4.0
 Tested up to: 5.2
-Stable tag: 2.0.1
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 It will help to set default filter option with BuddyPress Activity and It will also allow removing some specific activity types from activities.
+It also allows to post certain public CPT type activies using simple enable option.
+Like if you have event post type, you allow to post a simple activity update inside BuddyPress activities [reference](https://codex.buddypress.org/plugindev/post-types-activities/).

 == Description ==